 - A small section that simply states that if one of us dies, the other one gets everything.

-- A list of assets including our homes, cars, saving and checking accounts, investment funds, life insurance policies, and retirement accounts.
+- A list of assets including our homes, cars, saving and checking accounts, stocks, life insurance policies, and retirement accounts.

 - A section explaining what to give away and what to liquidate.